joncamfield/satcommthreats/en.md

 Further, research to date has revealed that the baseline security of the communication is not a priority for providers or the standards-setting bodies. **This means that without additional encryption, basic satellite communication is both insecure and easy to passively monitor.**

+*As an interesting adversarial adaptation taking advantage of this specific satellite data broadcasting setup, the Turla malware was found abusing satellite downlinks to conceal their central "C&C" (command and control) servers by having malware installations send their extracted information from targets to innocent IP addresses known to be satellite Internet users, and then listening to the data broadcast "incorrectly" to those users.*

 ### Mitigations

 -   Because Sat Phones don't operate well as "standby", but a set